 A landlord may charge a tenant up to $30 for a returned check.

-Cities in the State With Rent Control
+Hawaii Cities With Rent Control